Build up your understanding of California Penal Code Section 25400: Carrying a Concealed Firearm right here.

-The Constitution of the U.S. guarantees citizens the right to bear arms.
+The Constitution guarantees citizens the right to bear arms.
 However, this right is not without restrictions.
-The state of California uses California Penal Code Section 25400: Carrying a Concealed Firearm as a way to curtail some expressions of the right to bear arms.
+The state of California uses California Penal Code 25400: Carrying a Concealed Firearm to keep the public safe without violating anyone’s constitutional rights.

-- California Penal Code Section 26350: Openly Carrying An Unloaded Handgun
+- PC 26350: Openly Carrying an Unloaded Handgun

 Exceptions to California’s Laws on Carrying Firearms

 Individuals in California have the legal right to apply for a concealed carry permit (CCP).
-CCPs can only be issued by sheriffs in the state of California.
-These permits are only supposed to be issued to individuals who have “good cause” for requiring the permit.
+CCPs can only be distributed by sheriffs in the state of California.
+These permits are only supposed to be issued to individuals who have “good cause” for needing to carry a concealed weapon.

-The California court system also considers some people exempt from PC 25400 charges.
-All of the following individuals may be able to avoid charges for carrying a concealed firearm:
+The California court system considers some people exempt from PC 25400 charges.
+The following individuals may be able to avoid charges for carrying a concealed firearm:

 - Members of the military or peace officers